 Gelatin is considered to be one of the NEW superfoods, a miracle, magic health supplement.
 BUT IS IT?
 Yes, it is.
 However, it is NOT new – just forgotten.
 Gelatin has been used successfully throughout history in the medical world for a variety of reasons as it was readily available and affordable.

-The question of grass fed / grain fed gelatin and its source is something we are regularly asked.
+The question of grass-fed / grain-fed Gelatin and its source is something we get asked regularly.
 The answer in all its complexities is actually reasonably simple.

-The food grade gelatin – the gelatin used to assist digestive health, best for cooking with – is derived from Australian cattle.
-Whilst cattle are predominantly grass fed and raised for supply of meat to Australians and to export to the world, no guarantee can be made that cattle are "100% grass fed".
-High standards are applied and Australia has a reputation for compliance to strict regulations and providing the highest quality product.
+The food-grade Gelatin – the Gelatin, best for cooking with – is derived from Australian cattle.
+While cattle are predominantly grass-fed and raised for the supply of meat to Australians and export to the world, there is no guarantee that cattle are "100% grass-fed".
+High standards are applied, and Australia has a reputation for compliance with strict regulations and providing the highest quality product.
 All stock are vet checked and certified, suitable for human consumption.

-It is important to know that the collagen structure is not dependent on what the feed is.
-IE – collagen is not affected by the type of feed (grass or grain); the collagen structure is determined by the animal DNA.
-This is different to the meat that is used from the cow, where the type of feed is important as the protein and fatty acid structure is affected by the type of diet – IE grains vs grass.
+It is essential to know that the Collagen structure is not dependent on what the feed is.
+IE – Collagen is not affected by the type of feed (grass or grain); the animal DNA determines the Collagen structure.
+Whereas the meat can indeed be affected by diet, as the protein, and fatty acid structure is affected by the type of feed. – IE grains vs. grass.

-We hope this clears up any confusion and welcome any questions – simply contact us.
+We hope this clears up any confusion and welcome any questions – please feel free to contact us.

 Allergen Declarations as required by FSANZ

-The Gelatin that we use is supplied by a manufacturer of gelatin from hides of cattle which have been deemed fit for human consumption.
+The Gelatin that we use is supplied by a manufacturer of Gelatin from hides of cattle that have been deemed fit for human consumption.